contigen/persist/README.md

 # Persist

-A contact sharing progressive web app using the Contact Picker API, Q R Codes and vCards to embed contact data for contactless/seamless transfer across devices on the Web.
-The app or PWA offers a refined way of sharing contacts during social interactions, events, networking sessions and whatnots.
+A contact sharing progressive web app using the Contact Picker API, QR Codes and vCards to embed contact data for contactless/seamless transfer across devices on the Web.
+The app/PWA offers a refined way of sharing contacts during social interactions, events, networking sessions and whatnots.
 It enables users to select contacts from their phonebook, generate vCard files to import contacts on other devices, and share them via dynamically generated QR codes. <br/>
 The PWA is live at [persist-tau.vercel.app](https://persist-tau.vercel.app)

 # Features

-- Select contacts for users' phonebook
+- Contact Selection with Vibration Feedback: users can select contacts from their phonebook, with vibration feedback provided, via the Vibration API, to confirm their action
 - Generate vCard files to import contacts on other devices
-- Personal and shared contact forms and imported contacts' list
+- Personal and shared contact forms plus imported contacts' list, with local storage persistence
 - Share contacts via dynamically generated QR codes － download & scan QR Codes in-app
-- Installable app
+- Progressive Web Application － Installable app

 ## Technologies